gadget-framework/mfdb/README.md

     yum install postgresql-server

-Some additional instructions are available here: https://fedoraproject.org/wiki/PostgreSQL
+Some additional instructions are available here: https://fedoraproject.org/wiki/PostgreSQL and some tips when troubleshooting CentOS installations can be found at: http://stackoverflow.com/questions/17633422/psql-fatal-database-user-does-not-exist

 Now, create an ``mf`` database that the user on your computer owns: